Square (algebra): In complex numbers

 On complex numbers, the square function $z\to z^2$ is a twofold cover in the sense that each non-zero complex number has exactly two square roots.

 The square of the absolute value of a complex number is called its absolute square, squared modulus, or squared magnitude.
 It is the product of the complex number with its complex conjugate, and equals the sum of the squares of the real and imaginary parts of the complex number.

 The absolute square of a complex number is always a nonnegative real number, that is zero if and only if the complex number is zero.
-It is easier to compute than the absolute value (no square root), and is a smooth real-valued function.
+It is easier to compute than the absolute value (no square root), and is smooth as a real-valued function.
 Because of these two properties, the absolute square is often preferred to the absolute value for explicit computations and when methods of mathematical analysis are involved (for example optimization or integration).

 For complex vectors, the dot product can be defined involving the conjugate transpose, leading to the squared norm.